 Meselson and Stahl (1958) conducted experiments on E.coli and demonstrated that the semi conservative mode of replication is correct.
-In their experiments they used the following two basic principles.
+In their experiments they used the following two basic principles. (i) They cultured E.

 2. Cairn’s Auto Radiographic Experiment:

 The semi conservative mode of DNA replication has been proved in the chromosomes of E.coli by auto radiographic experiments conducted by Cairns.

 Autoradiography is based on the fact that decaying radioactive elements emit electrons which collide with the silver grains of a photographic plate and turn it back.
 Thus in an autoradiogram black dots represent positions of decaying radioactive elements.
 DNA of an organism can be labeled selectively by growing cells in a medium containing radioactive thymidine.